loafoe/terraform-hsdp-rabbitmq/README.md

 Host infrastructure.
 Use this module if you need a version of RabbitMQ which is not supported by the [HSDP RabbitMQ Service Broker](https://www.hsdp.io/documentation/rabbitmq/rabbitmq-service-broker)

-> This module currently create single-node clusters only!
+> This module currently creates single-node clusters only!

 ```hcl
 module "rabbitmq" {